Financial-Times/origami/components/o3-editorial-typography/README.md

 ### Body and dropcap

-`o3-foundation` provides typography usecase tokens, including for editorial body copy (see `o3-typography-use-case-body-content-*` classes). `o3-editorial-typography` builds on this by providing an optional drop cap style.
+`o3-foundation` provides typography usecase tokens, including for editorial body copy (see `o3-typography-use-case-body-content-*` classes). `o3-editorial-typography` builds on this by providing an optional drop cap style, `o3-editorial-typography-drop-cap`.

-o3-editorial-typography-drop-cap

 #### HTML